 5. Orlando, Florida

 If you find yourself on the West Coast of the United States, you can’t miss the opportunity to visit Walt Disney World in popular Orlando, California.
 This city is one of the most visited in the entire United States, thanks to being home to Mickey Mouse himself.
-But there’s much more to see and do!
-Be sure to visit the Wizarding World of Harry Potter, Universal Studios Florida and of course, don’t miss Disney World.
+But there’s so much more to see and do!
+Book your accommodation at the Reunion Resort for an amazing stay, visit the Wizarding World of Harry Potter, Universal Studios Florida, and of course, don’t miss Disney World.

 6. San Francisco, California